ARCTIC NATION: Arctic Council Grows, U.S. Arctic Strategy

 U.S. Secretary of State John Kerry told the council meeting that he looked forward to filling out the details of the new U.S. Arctic strategy “with all of you over the course of the next few years.”

 Entry filed under: Arctic, Asia-Pacific, Disaster Relief, Homeland Security, National Security and Defense, Weaponry and Equipment.
-Tags: Alaska, Arctic, Canada, China, Customs and Border Protection, Defense, India, Japan, military aviation, Norway, Russia, Singapore, South Korea, winter warfare.
+Tags: Alaska, Arctic, Canada, China, Customs and Border Protection, India, Japan, military aviation, Norway, Russia, Singapore, South Korea, Topics, winter warfare.